fkydln/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    semantic HTML is one of the ways to communicate between the code and browser, so eventually the user.
+Using Semantic HTML is important and it helps to the content.
+For example, using h1-h6 elements can change the font size, but it should be used for title according to the importance level.
+We should use font-size and font-weight to make it bolder or bigger rather than h1-h6 elements.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    display:block; will make it like paragraphs and the next element will not be able to displayed next to the element.
+On the other hand display:inline; will allow us to display another element next to it.
+Secondly, block elements expand to fill their parent.
+However, inline elements contract to be just big enough to hold their children.

 3. What are the 4 areas of the box model?

+    The content edge, padding edge, border edge and margin edge.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    cross axis. which is perpendicular to the main axis.

 5. Explain why git is valuable to a team of developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.